,

 Children are usually referred for ELSA support by their class teacher, senior leaders or SENCo.

-The ELSA will support parents in developing their children's emotional literacy.
+The ELSA will also support parents in developing their children's emotional literacy.

-Parents will receive regular newsletters and be invited to regular coffee mornings run by the ELSA.
+Parents will receive regular newsletters and be invited to termly coffee mornings (usuallly held at 9 a.m. on Wednesdays).

 Recognising emotions Self-esteem